What is SSRN?

 What kinds of papers should I include in the UW Law RPS?

-This decision is largely in the discretion of the author.
+This decision is largely at the discretion of the author.
 Anyone can post papers to SSRN that are unaffiliated with any particular series.
 If you do so, there are many subject matter journals which will pick up papers and generate email distribution lists to specific audiences, based on keywords and JEL codes (see below).
-The UW Law RPS does not do that, rather, our series consists of self-selected research papers submitted by Wisconsin law faculty who want to have a UW Law cover page on their articles, and who want their articles distributed to our audience.
+The UW Law RPS does not do that, rather, our series consists of self-selected research papers submitted by Wisconsin law faculty and staff who want to have a UW Law cover page on their articles, and who want their articles distributed to our audience.
 Accordingly, if you have a "research paper," however you define the term, you may choose to include it in the RPS.

 Do I have to use the Law School's online form to post a paper on SSRN?